Olwyn Owen

-Olwyn Owen, FSA Scot, is a British archaeologist and academic specialising in Scandianvian Scotland.
+Olwyn Owen, FSA Scot, is a British archaeologist and academic specialising in Scandinavian Scotland.

-She is an expert in Viking material culture, and has commented on the Galloway Hoard for National Geographic magazine.
+She is an expert in Viking material culture and has commented on the Galloway Hoard for National Geographic magazine.

-She has excavated widely in Scotland and Scandinavia and has had a long career in a range of heritage management roles.
+She has excavated widely in Scotland and Scandinavia and has had a long career in various heritage management roles.

 Owen is also an archaeological consultant and in March 2017, she was made Visiting Reader at Orkney College, University of Highlands and Islands.

 Education

-She was awarded a BA in English from Durham University in 1976, during which time she also took classes in archaeology under Rosemary Cramp.
+She was awarded a BA in English from Durham University in 1976, during which time she also took archaeology classes under Rosemary Cramp.

-In 1979, she completed her MA degree, also at Durham University, with a thesis on the English Urnes Style.
+In 1979, she completed her MA degree at Durham University, with a thesis on the English Urnes Style.

 Career

-Owen has written extensively on Scandinavian links with Scotland, and introduced audiences to Scotland's Viking past, for example in her book Things in the Viking World (2012).
+Owen has written extensively on Scandinavian links with Scotland and introduced audiences to Scotland's Viking past, for example, in her book Things in the Viking World (2012).

-She appeared in an episode of Time Team series 5 episode 3, at Sanday, Orkney, which aired on 18 January 1998.
+She appeared in the Time Team series 5 episode 3, at Sanday, Orkney, which aired on 18 January 1998.